Configure Environment Variables

 Required bootstrap variables

-These must be set in .env (local) or stored as Secret Manager secrets (GCP).
-The services will refuse to start if any of the credential fields are left at their placeholder values.
+These must be set in .env (Community/local) or stored as Secret Manager secrets (GCP).
+The services will refuse to start if any credential fields are left at placeholder values.
+In the Community bundle, install.sh generates missing secrets and preserves values already present.

 | Variable | Required | Default | Description |